 What is the Testing Process?

-Psychological evaluations consist of multiple evidence-based tests and questionnaires (also called measures).
+Psychological and psychoeducational evaluations consist of multiple evidence-based tests and questionnaires (also called measures or rating scales).
 Since there are hundreds of tests and measures to choose from, it is important to work with a psychologist to determine which ones will best address your specific questions.
-Most evaluations include a cognitive test or IQ test, a test of executive functioning, and some measures to determine emotional and behavioral difficulties.
+Most evaluations include a cognitive test or IQ test, and some measures to determine emotional and behavioral difficulties.
 Your evaluation may also include an achievement test to determine learning strengths and needs.
-The psychologist may also request other doctors or teachers provide information as well.
+The psychologist may also request other doctors or teachers to provide information as well.

 The process includes several appointments including an initial intake appointment where you and your family can explore the reasons for testing and the psychologist can determine which tests are most appropriate.
-Secondly, there is the testing, which may occur over 1 or 2 sessions, and each testing session may take several hours.
-Finally, you will attend a feedback meeting where you get a report with the results and explanations and an opportunity to ask questions.
+Secondly, there is the testing, which may occur over 1, 2, or 3 sessions, and each testing session may take several hours.
+Finally, you will attend a feedback meeting where you get a report with the results, diagnoses and specific recommendations, and have an opportunity to ask questions.
 The report may be used for your own personal information, to share with another provider or school, or to receive services.
 It is important to discuss how you will use the report in the initial intake appointment so the psychologist can best help you.
 It is also important to know that testing and reporting is not a guarantee of services.